Regularly Offered Training Opportunities

 The following are training opportunities that focus on developmental disabilities and related topics and are conducted or sponsored by Lanterman Regional Center for family members in the Lanterman community.

-Available in English and Spanish, this training with an attorney helps families plan for the future, and covers the following topics:
+This training with an attorney helps families plan for the future, and covers the following topics:

-- The definition and types of conservatorship
+- The definition and types of conservatorship.

-- The right to consent or withhold consent to medical treatment
+- The right to consent or withhold consent to medical treatment.

-- The right to enter into contracts
+- The right to enter into contracts.

-- The right to make decisions concerning education
+- The right to make decisions concerning education.

-- What is a special needs trust and how it benefits you and your son/daughter with a developmental disability
+- What is a special needs trust and how it benefits you and your son/daughter with a developmental disability?

-- What is a will with special needs trust
+- What is a will with special needs trust?

-- Will the Special Needs Trust have an impact on SSI, Medi-Cal, or IHSS
+- Will the special needs trust have an impact on SSI, Medi-Cal or IHSS?

 This presentation available in English and Spanish is for families with school-age children and will cover the following topics: